OpenCTI-Platform/opencti/docs/docs/administration/users.md

 <a id="organizations-section"></a>
 ## Organizations

 Users can belong to organizations, which is an additional layer of [data segregation](segregation.md) and customization.
+To find out more about this part, please refer to the page on [organization segregation](organization-segregation.md).

 ## Organization administration